zyang91/musa-python-auto-grader/README.md

 and make human review fast.** Every deduction traces back to a deterministic test, a structural check, a notebook result, or an explicit human judgement.

-**Note on student data.
+## Note on student data.
 Grading runs entirely on the instructor's or TA's machine; submissions are never uploaded anywhere.
+The Streamlit UI binds to localhost, and notebooks execute in a Docker container with no network access.
-The class run referenced above was used only to observe how the grader failed.
-Every failure pattern is reproduced in tests/ with synthetic fixtures, and no student file, name, or identifier appears in this repository.
+Failure pattern is reproduced in tests/ with synthetic fixtures, and no student file, name, or identifier appears in this repository for model calibration only.
+We only used LLM to assist build this tool, but no student assignments were upload to LLM.

 ## Two assignments, two ways of not having an answer key